dpgmediamagazines/django-arctic/docs/index.md

 # Overview

-Django Arctic is a framework built on top of Django that facilitates the creation of custom Dashboards, Admin Interfaces or Content Management Systems in an quick and DRY way.
+Django Arctic is a framework that simplifies the creation of custom content management systems.

 ## Features